MicrosoftDocs/visualstudio-docs/docs/ide/reference/unused-values-parameters.md

 **What:** Unused parameters are faded out and unused expression values have a warning.

-**When:** When you have parameters or expression values that are never actually used.
+**When:** You have parameters or expression values that are never used.

 **Why:** Sometimes it's difficult to tell if a value or parameter is no longer being used.
-By fading out these values or giving a warning you get a visual cue of what code you can delete.
+By fading out these values or giving a warning, you get a visual cue of what code you can delete.

 ## How-to